|

 booklet on how to avoid the many obvious mistakes we make,

 and that it only cost USD 1.99 that'll do for me.
+So, I nipped over to Amazon and discovered

 that I could get the PowerPoint booklet, and Seth Godin's